 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Paleo Blueberry-Banana Muffins combine the moistness of bananas with the plump juiciness of blueberries — either fresh or frozen.
-The texture of this muffin recipe is just perfect, thanks to Otto’s Cassava Flour, rich in prebiotics.
+The texture of this muffin recipe is just perfect, thanks to cassava flour, rich in prebiotics.
 I never over-sweeten my muffins, because I want them to be truly healthy.
-So these jewels aren’t too sweet to be a part of any meal: breakfast, lunch, snack, or alongside soup or salad for dinner!
-Paleo Blueberry-Banana Muffins are also nut and dairy-free.
+So these jewels aren’t too sweet to be a part of any meal: breakfast, lunch, snack, or alongside soup or salad for dinner.
+Paleo Blueberry-Banana Muffins take just 10 minutes to mix up, they’re high in protein, and they’re nut and dairy-free.

 A Better Home